PetruRitivoiu/EventReservations/README.md

-# [Uni homework] Make use of 5 design patterns while implementing an event
+# [Uni homework] Make use of 5 design patterns while implementing an event reservations platform